-Below is a list of the main mental health resources that offer help, guidance and support during this difficult time and in the future.
+Below is a list of the main mental health resources that offer help, guidance and support:

 The NHS online offers a wide range of information for medical conditions.
 If you’re feeling stressed, anxious or depressed they have a list of possible you might be showing and suggestions for things to do that can help.
 It also offers help in situations such as mental health at work, therapies and counselling.